bcgov/devhub-app-web/docs/components.md

 ### Containers

-Each Page component (found under `/src/pages`) is analagous to a react container in a more traditional react app.
+Each Page component (found under `/src/pages`) is analogous to a react container in a more traditional react app.

 ### Components